The Canadian Artillery used the Quick Firing 18 Pounder Gun during the First World War (1914-1918) and North Russia (1918-1919).

 The 18 Pounder was in Canadian service from 1906-1941, replacing the 12 Pounder BL.
-This was the first modern field gun in Canadian service.
-It loaded fixed cartridges via the breech and featured a current recoil system that kept the gun stationary during firing by allowing the barrel to slide back and forth to absorb the shock of firing without moving the carriage.
+It was the first modern field gun in Canadian service.
+Gunners loaded the 18 Pounder with fixed, one-piece cartridges from the breech.
+The gun included a hydraulic recoil mechanism to absorb the forces caused by firing without moving the carriage.

 Examples were retained in service for training into the Second World War.